-Program: Low Barrier Navigations Centers- Address the requirements of AB 101, which establishes that Low Barrier Navigation Centers are a use by right in residential zoning districts.
+Program: Low Barrier Navigations Centers- Address the requirements of AB 101, which establishes that Low Barrier Navigation Centers are a use by right in mixed-use and nonresidential zones that permit multi-family housing by right.

 Goal: Affirmatively Furthering Fair Housing- Move towards more balanced and integrated living patterns.